andreabertolini1995/Etherscan-registration-form-testing/README.md

 <code>git clone https://github.com/andreabertolini1995/Etherscan-registration-form-testing.git</code>

 * Each test scenario is identified by an individual tag, so that it can be run independently from the others.
-As an example, the following line will run only the scenario with the tag <code>@conditions_not_accepted</code>:
+Following, an example:

 <code>behave --tags==conditions_not_accepted</code>